spookyQubit/CarND-LaneDetection/README.md

 # **Finding Lane Lines on the Road**

-The goals / steps of this project are the following:
-* Make a pipeline that finds lane lines on the road
+The goal of this project is to make a pipeline that finds the left/right lane lines on the road between which a car is moving.
-* Reflect on your work in a written report

 [//]: # (Image References)

 [image1]: ./examples/grayscale.jpg "Grayscale"

 ---

-### Reflection

 ### 1. Pipeline